Boston Market

 Boston Market Corporation, known as Boston Chicken until 1995, is an American fast casual restaurant chain headquartered in Newtown Township, Pennsylvania.
 Since 2020, it has been owned by Engage Brands, LLC, a company of Rohan Group.
 From 1985 to 1995, Boston Market was known as Boston Chicken, which rapidly expanded to over a thousand locations.
 By the late 1990s, the chain filed for bankruptcy and closed many stores until a few hundred remained.
 McDonald's purchased the chain in 2000.
 It was sold again in 2007, then in 2020.
 As of November 2020, the chain had approximately 342 company-owned restaurant locations in 28 states and Puerto Rico.
 In the 2020s the chain encountered legal troubles and went into a rapid decline to end 2024 with only 16 remaining stores.
 At its peak, Boston Market had its greatest presence in the Northeastern and Midwestern United States, as well as California, Florida, and Texas.

-Boston Market is remembered for helping to popularize rotisserie chickens as well as fast casual dining, which both remain popular nationally.
-Initially known for rotisserie chicken, the chain later branched out into other meats including turkey, meatloaf, and ham.
-A typical Boston Market meal had a protein with a few sides such as potatoes, creamed spinach, or mac & cheese, and was accompanied by a piece of corn bread.
-Stores sometimes had seasonal specials and also sold sandwiches.
-Frozen meals and side dishes continued to be sold nationally under the Boston Market brand name in food markets.
+Boston Market helped popularize rotisserie chicken and fast-casual dining, both of which remain popular nationally.
+While initially specializing in rotisserie chicken, the chain later branched out into other meats, including turkey, meatloaf, and ham.
+A typical meal paired a protein with sides like potatoes, creamed spinach, or mac & cheese, accompanied by a piece of corn bread.
+Stores also offered seasonal specials and sandwiches.
+Frozen meals and side dishes continue to be sold nationally under the Boston Market brand name in food markets.